NotYarazi/SimplyPrivate/README.md

 - 3 wait until the download is complete and enjoy your new private browser

-**Thank you for using 💚SimplyPrivate Browser! 💚**
+**Thank you for using 💚SimplyPrivate Browser! 💚** and if you have any problem you can send an e-mail at "umaera.dev@gmail.com" --
---